There are several services that an accountant can do to help manage the financial information of a small business.

 Bank reconciliation services help a business make sure all financial transactions are recorded in the books and alert the owner to potential fraudulent activity.

-Payroll services takes care of properly paying employees, submitting withholdings and paying state and federal payroll taxes.
+Payroll services take care of properly paying employees, submitting withholdings, and paying state and federal payroll taxes.

 Forensic Accounting Services

-Often when an entrepreneur is running the business and also doing the general accounting work like bookkeeping, payroll and tax reporting, many accounting tasks take the back seat because there is only so much time in the day and these items seem trivial to the core aspects of business operations.
+Often when an entrepreneur is running the business and also doing the general accounting work like basic bookkeeping, payroll, and tax reporting, many accounting tasks take the back seat.
+There is only so much time in the day, and these items seem trivial to the core aspects of business operations.

-Many entrepreneurs are very smart and driven people and they can figure out how to do most things.
-While many accounting software programs can help make accounting easier, the larger question a business owner should be asking is whether they should even be doing these tasks.
-What may only be a something that takes a “just” a couple of hours a week could be time better spent calling more customers and closing deals or working on larger strategic tasks.
+Many entrepreneurs are brilliant and driven people, and they can figure out how to do most things.
+While many accounting software programs can help make accounting more manageable, the larger question a business owner should be asking is whether they should even be doing these tasks.
+What may only be something that takes a “just” a couple of hours a week could be time better spent calling more customers and closing deals or working on larger strategic tasks.

-It wouldn’t be much of a stretch to say that an accountant or bookkeeper will be able to handle accounting tasks much faster than a business owner, but let’s say for entering general journal entries and paying payroll taxes, an entrepreneur spends three hours per week.
+It wouldn’t be much of a stretch to say that an accountant or even part-time bookkeeper will be able to handle accounting tasks much faster than a business owner, but let’s say for entering general journal entries and paying payroll taxes, an entrepreneur spends three hours per week.
 An average cost to outsource the bookkeeping is usually around $25 per hour.
-For the low cost of $75 per week, that entrepreneur can “buy back” those three hours and focus on what they do best or call on more customers which could easily add thousands of dollars in sales, not to mention taking the risk that errors were made.
-We hear many entrepreneurs say they can’t afford to outsource the accounting, but we see it as they can’t afford to not outsource it.
+For the low cost of $75 per week, that entrepreneur can “buy back” those three hours and focus on what they do best or call on more customers, which could easily add thousands of dollars in sales, not to mention taking the risk that errors were made.
+With as many tasks as the average small business owner has on their plate, just one simple mistake recording a transaction results in multiple errors through the company’s general ledger and throws off the books.
+We hear many entrepreneurs say they can’t afford to outsource the accounting; we see it as they can’t afford not to outsource it.
+The other benefit is that a professional bookkeeper or CPA, is there for so much more than helping at tax time.
+Expert advice is just a phone call or email away, so the business owner can stay focused on what they do.

-Outsourcing accounting and bookkeeping services also greatly improves the reliability of the business’s numbers, which means the financial statements can do what they are supposed to do – help the business owner make better decisions!
-See our other article on when your business should consider outsourcing the bookkeeping.
+Outsourcing accounting and bookkeeping services also significantly improve the accuracy of financial records, which means the financial statements can do what they are supposed to do – help the business owner with strategic planning and make better decisions!
+See our other article on when your business should consider outsourcing bookkeeping.